 Mr Thomas is a Consultant Neurosurgeon, for King’s College London.
 He qualified from the London Hospital in 1988.
 He has a specialist interest in complex spinal surgery, endoscopic pituitary surgery, NF and skull base surgery.
 Prior to his appointment at King’s, Mr Thomas worked at a variety of London Hospitals, including Atkinson Morley’s Hospital, Queen Square and Great Ormond Street Hospitals.

 Dr Alastair Santhouse is a Consultant Psychiatrist in Psychological Medicine, at The South London & Maudsley.
 His special interest is in general hospital psychiatry, and he has worked in the Guy’s Hospital NF service for 10 years, in the multidisciplinary clinic.

 Dr Zahabiyah Bassi

-Zaby Bassi is a Consultant Paediatrician in Neurodisability, and a well-known voice in Neurofibromatosis.
+Zaby Bassi is a Consultant Paediatrician in Neurodisability, and a well-known voice in NF.
 She specialises in Children’s and Adolescent services at Alder Hey Children’s NHS Foundation Trust in Liverpool.
-It is thanks to Zaby, and her consistent support of the charity, that we were able to place Samantha Gaden, one of our Specialist Neurofibromatosis Nurses, in Alder Hey Hospital.
+It is thanks to Zaby, and her consistent support of the charity, that we were able to place Samantha Gaden, one of our Specialist NF Nurses, in Alder Hey Hospital.